Production Apprentice Scheme

 - You are excited by the idea of a career in the broadcast industry

-We are looking for applications from people from all walks of life – talented, creative people with their own voice, own ideas and perspectives.
-These people are the lifeblood of the BBC and our programme-making teams.
+We are looking for applications from people from all walks of life – talented, creative people with their own voice, own ideas and perspectives…people who have the potential to become the lifeblood of the BBC and our programme-making teams.

 About the Production Apprentice Scheme

-Over the course of the year you will build a solid foundation of core production skills and also have the chance to specialise in one of three production areas:
+Over the course of the year you will gain a solid foundation of core production skills and you will also have the chance to specialise in one of three production areas/pathways:-

 Craft Skills: The ability to demonstrate some technical knowledge and understanding is needed for people interested in this pathway.
-Apprentices work towards studio manager (Radio) or camera operator (TV) roles.
-Learning includes training in the technical skills required to, for example, run a radio studio or capture footage for a news story (TV or online).
+Apprentices work towards Assistant Studio Manager (Radio) or Camera Operator (TV) roles.
+Learning includes training in the technical skills required to, for example, set up and run a radio studio or capture footage for a news story (TV or online).

 Editorial: This pathway allows apprentices to work in our content-making teams towards a role as runner / junior researcher.
-This can involve coming up with and pitching programme ideas, researching contributors / stories / locations, setting up shoots and running on the studio floor / on location.
+This can involve running on the studio floor / on location; researching contributors / stories / locations; setting up shoots or coming up with and pitching programme ideas.

-The BBC Academy is working with a London college to develop best-in-class courses to give apprentices a world-class foundation in production.
+The BBC Academy works with a training provider to deliver best-in-class courses and give apprentices a world-class foundation in production.
 This is a year-long programme where you will get to work on a range of content in the BBC, while studying towards a Level 3 apprenticeship.

-Providing an excellent practical understanding of television, radio and online production processes, this apprenticeship will equip you with knowledge and experience that will place you well for applying for future production contracts.
+Providing an excellent practical understanding of Television, Radio and online production processes, this apprenticeship will equip you with knowledge and experience that will place you well for applying for future production entry-level contracts.

-Following an initial training period, you will then work in a production team on a placement / range of placements, with training at regular intervals in-between (usually in blocks of 1 or 2 weeks).
+Following an initial training period, you will then work in a production team on a placement / range of placements, with training at regular intervals over the 12 months (usually in blocks of 1 or 2 weeks).

 Along with your scheme manager, you will have a placement manager who will be responsible for your learning objectives and progress.
 You will be assessed on these objectives during the course of the placement.